chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-policies-ui/index.md

 ## Edit policies

-To modify an existing policy, click on the relvant policy within your Chainguard Enforce Console table.
+To modify an existing policy, click on the relevant policy within your Chainguard Enforce Console table.
 This will take you to a view allowing you to edit or delete the policy.

 ![Edit a Chainguard Enforce policy](edit-a-policy.png)